natalia-s-belova/book_store_demoqa_web_api_tests/README.md

 <img src="readme_images/bookstore_api_test.png" height="400"/>&nbsp;

 ### Test Launch
-Tests are launching using Jenkins service.
+Tests are launching using **Jenkins service**.
 To run tests, open the [configured job](https://jenkins.autotests.cloud/job/C06-natalya_s_belova_bookstore_web_api_main/), click 'Build with parameters', select browser + version (for example, firefox 98.0) and tests directory (web/api tests can be launched in the same run or separately), click 'Build'.

 <img src="readme_images/bookstore_jenkins_1.png"/>&nbsp;
 <img src="readme_images/bookstore_jenkins_2.png"/>&nbsp;

-Also, since the integration with Allure Test Ops is implemented, it is possible to run tests with this service.
+Also, since the integration with **Allure Test Ops** is implemented, it is possible to run tests with this service.
 In Allure Test Ops is also an additional ability to configure test scope by choosing specific test cases.

 <img src="readme_images/bookstore_testops_jobs.png"/>&nbsp;